TRWormald/Obsidian-Engineering-Notes-Backup/Engineering Year 2/Space Systems/Systems Engineering/Architecture, Decomposition, and Interfaces/Architecture Definition.md

 	- We may even just rely on labelled black boxes
 - Interfaces
 	- The final aspect of the system architecture in figure 17 is that it shows the interfaces between sub-system elements.
+### System Architecture Definition
-Therefore, we can see that a system architecture is a depiction of our system design that aims to highlight what system/sub-system elements we need based upon their function, but also the interfaces between them.
+  Therefore we can see that a system architecture is a depiction of our system design that aims to highlight what system/sub-system elements we need based upon their function, but also the interfaces between them.
   **The INCOSE definition for System Architectures provides a really nice framework for creating system architectures:**
  **A System Architecture is the selection of the types of system elements, their characteristics and their arrangement, to meet the following criteria:**
- 1. **Satisfies the requirements**
+1) **Satisfies the requirements**
- 2. **Implements the functional architecture**
+2) **Implements the functional architecture**
- 3. **Acceptably close to optimum, within constraints of time, budget and knowledge**
+3) **Acceptably close to optimum, within constraints of time, budget and knowledge**
-4. **Consistent with the technical maturity and risks of selected elements**
+4) **Consistent with the technical maturity and risks of selected elements**